Service/Borough Directors

 Day qualified as a Mental Health Nurse in 2003.
 He has spent his working life in Adult mental health services.
 Day has been working as Head of Nursing and Associate Clinical Director for Safety and Security in forensic services for ELFT since April 2016.

 Over the years, Day has worked in inpatient secure mental health services, varying from low, medium and high security.
-Recently he was seconded to work as covering Borough Lead nurse in Hackney mental health inpatient services.
+Recently, he was seconded to work as a covering Borough Lead nurse in Hackney mental health inpatient services.

 He has an interest in quality improvement and has led on quality improvement over the past few years in forensic services.
-His particular interest lies in reducing restrictive practices within healthcare settings and has been commissioned by ELFT to review these in other organizations.
-He has a strong commitment to winning ‘hearts and minds’ seeing that as a way to improve patient’s safety.
+His particular interest lies in reducing restrictive practices within healthcare settings and has been commissioned by ELFT to review these in other organisations.
+He has a strong commitment to winning ‘hearts and minds, ’ seeing that as a way to improve patients’ safety.

-Day is a qualified organizational consultant having been awarded a Masters in organisational consultation – Psychoanalytic Perspectives, in 2010.
+Day is a qualified organisational consultant having been awarded a Master's in organisational consultation – Psychoanalytic Perspectives, in 2010.